 There are two plausible project case scenarios for steam/heat generation.
-These are;
+These are:

-(i) Scenario 1: Fuel switch in element process/s, which generates same amount of heat/steam as that in the baseline using the project fuel ; or

-(ii) Scenario 2: Heat is generated in cogeneration unit, which displaces the element process in the baseline.
+- (i) Scenario 1: Fuel switch in element process/s that generates the same amount of heat/steam as in the baseline using the project fuel; or - (ii) Scenario 2: Heat is generated in a cogeneration unit that displaces the element process in the baseline.

-Scenario-1: Fuel switch from baseline fuel to 'project fuel' in element process
+Scenario 1: Fuel switch from baseline fuel to 'project fuel' in element process

 Baseline heat emissions $(BE{heat,y})$ are CO2 emissions from the combustion of the quantity of coal or oil that would have been used in all the element processes, in the absence of the project activity.
-The quantity of coal or oil $(FF{baseline,i,y})$ that would have been used in an element process i in year y, in the absence of the project activity, is calculated based on the actual monitored quantity of project fuel combusted in the element process $(FF{project,i,y})$ i in year y, as presented below:
+The quantity of coal or oil $(FF{baseline,i,y})$ that would have been used in an element process i in year y, in the absence of the project activity, is calculated based on the actual monitored quantity of project fuel combusted in the element process $(FF{project,i,y})$ i in year y, as presented below: CDM - Executive Board